 National Forest Week is observed during the last full week of September (Sunday to Saturday).
 National Forest Week is sponsored across Canada by the Canadian Forestry Association and regionally by its member provincial Forestry Associations, in cooperation with many other individuals and agencies.

-Also during National Forest Week the MFA facilitated the planting:
+In the past years during National Forest Weeks, the MFA facilitated the planting for:

 - 10,000 seedlings for the Planting for the Future program